WheteThunger/MonumentAddons/README.md

 - When a camera despawns, it automatically removes itself from nearby static computer stations.
 - When a static computer station spawns, it automatically adds nearby static CCTV cameras.

-Note: As of this writing, there is currently a client bug where having lots of RC identifiers saved in a computer station may cause some of them to not be displayed.
-This is especially an issue at large underwater labs.
-If you add custom CCTVs in such a location, some of them may not show up in the list at the computer station.
-One thing you can do to partially mitigate this issue is to use shorter RC identifier names.

 ### Bandit wheel

 Use the following steps to set up a custom bandit wheel to allow players to gamble scrap.